roman-aguilera/romans_pybullet_scripts/README.md

 # pybullet scripts

-## this is wehere i keep my pybullet scripts for my experiments
+this is wehere i keep my pybullet scripts for my experiments

-dgdfgdfg